chatmail/server/README.md

 The components of chatmail are:

-- [Postfix SMTP](https://www.postfix.org) accepts sent messages (both from your users and from other relays)
+- [Postfix SMTP MTA](https://www.postfix.org) accepts and relays messages (both from your users and from the wider e-mail MTA network)

-- [Dovecot IMAP](https://www.dovecot.org) stores messages for your users until they download them
+- [Dovecot IMAP MDA](https://www.dovecot.org) stores messages for your users until they download them

 - [Nginx](https://nginx.org/) shows the web page with your privacy policy and additional information